Lithic Materials

 Tallahatta Agates

-Tallahatta Agate is opaline-rich chalcedony found in the Basic City Member of the lower Eocene age Tallahatta Formation in east-central Mississippi and west-central Alabama.
-This high-quality lithic material is found associated with occurrences in outcrops of Tallahatta Quartzite as mineralized fillings of joint fractures, fossil burrow casts, and mollusk fossil molds.
-The stone is translucent in most circumstances and owes its variation in color to minor impurities.
-The natural occurrence of Tallahatta Agate is scarce and therefore constitutes a rare occurrence in the archaeological record, but its distribution may coincide with that of Tallahatta Quartzite.
-Tallahatta Agate is remarkably similar in appearance to Florida’s intensely-utilized Agatized Coral.
+Tallahatta Agate is an opaline-rich chalcedony found in the Basic City Member of the lower Eocene age Tallahatta Formation in east-central Mississippi and west-central Alabama.
+This high-quality lithic material is found associated with occurrences of Tallahatta Quartzite as mineralized fillings of joint fractures, fossil burrow casts, and mollusk fossil molds.
+The stone is translucent yellow to orange in most circumstances but owes its other variations in color to mineral impurities.
+The natural occurrence of Tallahatta Agate is far scarcer than that of Tallahatta Quartzite and constitutes a rare occurrence in the archaeological record.
+Because it can be found at the same outcrops, its distribution may mirror that of Tallahatta Quartzite.
+Tallahatta Agate is remarkably similar in appearance to Florida’s intensely utilized Agatized Coral.
+Tallahatta Agate can be differentiated by laminar bedding that often inhibits the knapping properties of the stone.

 References: Mississippi Geology 14,4; OFR 284 Geologic Map of the Deemer Quadrangle; Geologic Study Along Highway 80 from Alabama Line to Jackson, Mississippi; Geologic Study Along Highway 45 from Tennesse Line to Meridian, Mississippi; Newton County Bulletin; Lauderdale County Bulletin; Clark County Bulletin